Easily report positive results after taking a COVID-19 at-home test

 Tuesday-Sunday (and observed holidays), 6 a.m.-6 p.m.

 Click here for free COVID-19 testing locations in King County.

 Treatments for COVID-19 are now widely available.
 If you test positive for COVID-19, talk to a doctor as soon as possible about treatment options.

 The Test-to-Treat program is one easy way to get treatment.
 Test-to-Treat locations will give you a test and treatment.
 If you test positive for COVID-19, talk to your doctor to get a prescription.
 Your doctor can send the prescription to one of the three ICHS pharmacy locations most convenient to you: ICHS International District Pharmacy, ICHS Holly Park Pharmacy, or ICHS Shoreline Pharmacy.

 Order free at-home test kits

-Be aware of fake COVID tests available online
+Be on the lookout for scammers and be aware of fake COVID tests available online

 According to the U.S. Food and Drug Administration (FDA), fake and unauthorized at-home testing kits are popping up online.
 Make sure the test you’re buying is authorized by the FDA.
 Follow these Federal Trade Commission tips if you’re shopping online for COVID test kits and related items.